Must have WordPress plugins, in no particular order:

 Custom fields.
 Made easy.

-This go to plugin allows us to setup an unprecedented amount of control and configuration of meta fields, options pages, content controls and pretty much anything we need to make each project specifically dialed in for our client’s requirements.
-It helps us turn WordPress into the Full fledged CMS it can be.
+This go-to plugin allows us to set up an unprecedented amount of control and configuration of meta fields, options pages, content controls and pretty much anything we need to make each project specifically dialed in for our client’s requirements.
+It helps us turn WordPress into the Full-fledged CMS it can be.

 It’s also worth mentioning that a new version (5.0) is in beta and to be released soon was serious performance increases and some new features and functionalities.
-The “Pro” version will be coming with all the add ons bundled under one roof for the ultimate in ACF offerings.
+The “Pro” version will be coming with all the add-ons bundled under one roof for the ultimate in ACF offerings.

 Form creation, management has never been easier than with the aid of Gravity Forms.
 This a paid plugin but worth EVERY penny.
 You can actually import/export forms.
-We have a bunch of forms that are ready to imported depending on the project requirements.
+We have a bunch of forms that are ready to import depending on the project requirements.
 So on a moment’s notice and a couple of clicks we can import: